FCS-TECH/.github/profile/README.md

 ## Hi there 👋

-FCS-TECH is a senior software consultant and hands-on developer.
+FCS-TECH is a senior software consultant and developer with focus on development -> security -> operation.

-FCS-TECH has a decades long relationship with [Innotec Danmark](https://github.com/Innotec-Danmark) as systemadmin and software developer.
+FCS-TECH has a decades long relationship with [Innotec Danmark](https://github.com/Innotec-Danmark) as sysadmin and software developer.